L. Steven Emmert

 • Virginia State Bar (Past Chair, Appellate Practice Committee)

-• Virginia Bar Association (Founder and Past Chair, Appellate Practice Section)
+• Virginia Bar Association (Founder and Past Chair, Appellate Practice Section; member, VBA Board of Governors 2021-24)

 • American Bar Association (Council of Appellate Lawyers)